sgoettel/teihdr2csv/README.md

 ## Output

-The script outputs a CSV file named `letters.csv` in the same directory as the script.
+The script outputs a CSV file named `teihdr2csv_output.csv` in the same directory as the script.
 The file contains a table with the following columns:

 -   `letter_id`: An incrementing ID number for each letter
 -   `file_name` : The name of the input file(s) from the folder "xml_letters"